Back to Blog

 If you're in a high-risk specialization:

-• Prepare a clear explanation of your research's civilian applications
+• Prepare a plain-language description of your research's civilian applications

-• Bring a letter from your professor explaining the non-sensitive nature of the work
+• Get a letter from your professor explaining the non-sensitive nature of the work

-Reading questions helps.
-But in a real interview, you've got maybe 90 seconds to explain your CNN project to someone who doesn't know what a neural network is — while also convincing them you're not planning to overstay.
-Try that without practice.
+Reading questions is step one.
+But in a real interview, you've got 90 seconds to explain your CNN project to someone who doesn't know what a neural network is — while convincing them you're not planning to overstay.
+That's a different skill entirely.

 Practice with AI Mock Interviews